yorknouse/docs/pages/03-office.md

 Some updates may need a password to be installed, the password is ████████████████ for all except the editor’s machine `nousemac2` which at the time of writing is █████████.
 This password is also needed to unlock that computer from sleep or the screensaver and it seems should not be given out to anyone.

-These are the hostnames and MAC addresses for the 5 iMacs.
+These are the hostnames and MAC addresses for the 5 iMacs:

     nousemac1.york.ac.uk | 00:22:41:38:a8:97
     nousemac2.york.ac.uk | 00:22:41:36:03:21